DBA-Andy/LifePointWV/Setting up Sunday Slides/setting_up_sunday_slides.md

 # Setting up Sunday Slides Overview
 - Matthew will send his notes by Thursday morning, but there could be changes.
-Final notes by noon on Sunday.
+Final notes by noon on Saturday.
   - We work from his outline, not the notes in the e-mail.
 Look for the highlighted items in his outline.
     - If there are talking points between verses, that’s an indication the verses will be on separate slides.
 - We download the worship slides from [Lifepoint's FTP server](https://gofile.me/6WE6j/VxLTcyStx)